kusuri/OpenGLExamples/WaveformExamples/README.md

 - OpenGL waveform: a pure OpenGL implementation using the Juce OpenGL renderer
 - AudioVisualisationComponent: see [here](https://juce.com/doc/classAudioVisualiserComponent)

+The user is able to change the UI renderers with the shortcut keys:

+- Use Software Renderer : 1
+- Use CoreGraphics Renderer : 2
+- Use OpenGL Renderer : 3

 The user can select the waveform implementation from a combobox.

 Also, this application contains a gain knob to adjust the output volume.